ParallelGarden/Hydroponics-in-a-box/README.md

 ### OPEN SOURCE REPOSITORIES AND DEVELOPMENT

+NOTICE!
+We understand somebody might not be familiar with Github.
+If you would like to contribute to the development, but don't know how to do so, please feel free to send your suggestions via e-mail: jakub.hamata@gmail.com

 #### Hydroponics system

 Full documentation about this project may be found in the Github repository under following link: [https://github.com/ParallelGarden/Hydroponics-in-a-box](https://github.com/ParallelGarden/Hydroponics-in-a-box)